schollz/raspberry-pi-turnkey/README.md

 - [x] ~~Add messaging system to send the LAN IP address once online~~ (uses https://github.com/schollz/snaptext)
 - [x] ~~Add startup hooks~~ (just edit `startup.sh`)
+- [ ] connect immediately to wifi and disable hostapd without rebooting

 If you'd like to contribute, please do send a PR!

+# Thanks

+Thanks to [@ilirb](https://github.com/ilirb) for checking if passphrase is correct before rebooting!

 # License